Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.06+
 ============	============

-  The maximum size of the command line without the terminating zero.
-This means that the command line can contain at most cmdline_size characters.
+  The maximum size of the woke command line without the woke terminating zero.
+This means that the woke command line can contain at most cmdline_size characters.
 With protocol version 2.05 and earlier, the maximum size was 255.